RebeccaHartley/castle-farm/content/barn.md

 A small kitchenette area for caterers, with the provision of additional space for catering requirements is also provided.

-The farm also has plenty of parking and outdoor space with a seasonal changing backdrop ideal for photographs.
+The farm has plenty of parking and outdoor space with a seasonal changing backdrop ideal for photographs.

 ![](http://rebeccahartley.github.io/castle-farm/images/barn/interior-bulbs.jpeg)
 {: .left .width25}

-Castle Farm provides a space that is a rustic blank canvas, showing signs of it's former agricultural use, adding character and charm.
+Castle Farm provides a space that is a rustic blank canvas, showing signs of it's former agricultural use which add to the character and charm.
 It offers a venue that will be unique, with perfect scope for personalising and tailoring to suit all tastes.